City-of-Turku/varaamo/README.md

       Adding this setting prevents most search engines from indexing the site.
 This can be useful for preventing test instances from showing up in search results.

     - `APP_TIMEZONE`:
-      This config is optional.
+      This config is optional, but it's **highly recommended** to be set same as Respa's time zone.
       When a time zone is given e.g., `Europe/Helsinki`, all the times shown for resources, reservations etc. are in given time zone.
       When this config is not given, Varaamo will use user's local time zone.